 📖Table of contents

-Summary and links to sections of the Methodological guide of Bilan Carbone®.
+Summary and links to the sections of the Methodological guide of Bilan Carbone®.

 Introduction to the low-carbon transition

-Introductory section serving as a reminder of energy–climate issues, and of low-carbon transition approaches.
+Introductory section serving as a reminder of the energy-climate challenges and low-carbon transition approaches.

 Introduction to Bilan Carbone®

-Essential section introducing the objectives and steps of Bilan Carbone®, and a synthesis of the method.
+Essential introductory section to the objectives and steps of Bilan Carbone®, and to the method summary.

 Step 1 - Framing the approach

-Every organisation shall start with this step, which allows framing the Bilan Carbone® approach and clearly defining what must be carried out in the rest of the approach, which adapts to the organisation and its objectives.
+Every organisation shall begin with this step, which allows framing the Bilan Carbone® approach and clearly defining what must be carried out in the remainder of the process, this being adapted to the organisation and its objectives.

 Step 2 - Scope of the approach

-The organisation shall define several boundaries, which delimit the study.
-This allows preparing the accounting phase, ensuring that all the organisation’s direct and indirect emissions are included.
+The organisation shall define several boundaries that delimit the study.
+This prepares the accounting phase, ensuring inclusion of all the organisation's direct and indirect emissions.

 Step 3 - Stakeholder engagement

-Stakeholder engagement continues throughout the entire Bilan Carbone® approach, and shall enable the transmission of certain key messages and lead to the move to action.
+Stakeholder engagement continues continuously throughout the Bilan Carbone® approach, and shall enable the transmission of certain key messages and lead to action.

 Step 4 - Accounting

-This involves drawing up the organisation's emission profile, and obtaining the quantified result of the Bilan Carbone®.
-The quality of the accounting adapts to the organisation and its resources according to its maturity level.
+This involves drawing up the organisation's emissions profile and obtaining the quantified result of the Bilan Carbone®.
+The quality of the accounting is adapted to the organisation and its resources according to its maturity level.

 • 4.1 - Emissions quantification method: It consists of collecting all required activity data and converting them into tonnes of CO2 equivalent using emission factors, while estimating the associated uncertainty.

-• 4.2 - Method for collecting activity data: This sub-section details the modes of collecting activity data that are conceivable for an organisation, and discriminates acceptable methods according to organisations' maturity levels.
+• 4.2 - Method for collecting activity data: This subsection details the data collection modes for activity data that are possible for an organisation, and discriminates acceptable methods according to organisations' maturity levels.

-• 4.4 - Method for estimating uncertainties : This sub-section details the method for estimating uncertainties associated with emissions, and the expectations for the different maturity levels.
+• 4.4 - Method for estimating uncertainties : This subsection details the method for estimating the uncertainties associated with emissions, and the expectations for the different maturity levels.

-• 4.5 - Results and emission profiles : This involves drawing up the organisation's emission profile according to several possible result exports by giving the equivalences.
+• 4.5 - Results and emission profiles : This involves drawing up the organisation's emission profile according to several possible result exports while giving the equivalences.

 A transition plan shall be drafted following the accounting.
-A series of indicators allows monitoring the implementation of these actions.
+A set of indicators allows tracking the implementation of these actions.

 Step 6 - Synthesis and reporting

-The result of a Bilan Carbone® is the quantification of the organisation's GHG emissions, allocated by emission category within the considered boundaries, as well as at least one proposed transition plan in coherence, and the associated monitoring indicators.
+The result of a Bilan Carbone® is the quantification of the organisation's GHG emissions, distributed by emission category within the considered boundaries, as well as at least one proposed coherent transition plan, and the associated monitoring indicators.

-• 6.3 - Renewal and continuous improvement : This sub-section succinctly addresses how to organise the renewal of the approach, and how to go further and improve once reporting has been carried out, regardless of the maturity level.
+• 6.3 - Renewal and continuous improvement : This subsection synthetically addresses how to organise the renewal of the approach, and how to go further and improve once the reporting has been carried out, regardless of the maturity level.

 Training and tools for applying the method